datakurre/automation-playground/docs/pdf/index.md

 # Exercise: PDF creation robot

-This exercise has simpler process, but more complex robot.
+This exercise has simpler process than [the introduction](../code/index.md), but a more complex robot.
 The goals is no less than create a **Certificate of participation** (PDF) with user submitted details.

 ```{bpmn-figure} create-certificate
 {download}`create-certificate.bpmn`